 1.2.
 Install and Configure pinentry

 When a program needs your key’s passphrase, GPG uses a helper application called pinentry to display a secure prompt.
-On minimal systems like Arch Linux, this might not be installed by default, leading to failures.
+You must choose the right one for your environment.

 nano ~/.gnupg/gpg-agent.conf